Vegetable Chow Mein Recipe

 Notes

-3. As you fry the veggies and noodles, keep stirring and scraping the bottom of the wok, adjust the sauce and season to your liking.
+1. As you fry the veggies and noodles on high heat, keep stirring and scraping the bottom of the wok, and adjust the taste with soy sauce.

 Nutrition

-Keyword chow mein, fried noodles, vegetable chow mein
+Keyword chow mein, fried noodles, how to make vegetable chow mein, vegetable chow mein

 0 Comments